skytreader/PyGame-Objects/README.md

 # Current Status
 I'm currently adding new features (see "helpers" directory and "tests/color_blocks").
 The product of my last dev cycle (a.k.a Julython 2012) is tagged as "Milestone1".

+Right now, I'm working on adding extra game-making functionalities; stuff that will maybe come useful if you do an RPG, platformer, arcade, etc., type of game.
+I'm also working on adding new native drawing functionalities.

 # File Organization
 `components` houses the main framework. `sample_sprites` contains the sprites I used for the test and demo files. `tests` contains, well, tests.